lostjared/MasterX_System/README.md

 - Better implementation of the terminal
 - A TextEditor app in so you can edit files directly in the program
 - Menus
-- lots of other stuff
+- lots of other stuff (this is still in early stages of development)

 The Dependencies are: